Facilities and Services

 International Grants Administration and Partnerships (IGAP).
 IGAP works with faculty to identify and disseminate international research and development grant opportunities and to help develop and submit multidisciplinary proposals to funding agencies.
 Additionally, they work with faculty to develop partnerships with international institutions to further enhance the international reputation of Texas Tech University.

-Contact: Division of International Grants Administration and Partnerships, Assistant Vice Provost and Senior Director, Reagan Ribordy (reagan.ribordy@ttu.edu) or Associate Director, Michael Johnson (michael.johnson@ttu.edu).
+Contact: Division of International Grants Administration and Partnerships, Assistant Vice Provost and Senior Director, Reagan Ribordy (reagan.ribordy@ttu.edu) or Associate Director, Michael Johnson (michael.johnson@ttu.edu)

 International Relations (IR).
 Comprised of International Alumni Relations, International Arts and Culture (art exhibits, speakers, etc.), International Scholars Engagement, and International Fundraising, IR engages and connects TTU alumni, scholars, and donors and brings cultural programming to the multiple and diverse South Plains and TTU communities.

-Contact: Division of International Relations, Assistant Director, Carolina Arellanos (carolina.arellanos@ttu.edu).
+Contact: Division of International Relations, Assistant Director, Carolina Arellanos (carolina.arellanos@ttu.edu)

 International Student and Scholar Services (ISSS).
 ISSS operates the universitys international student and exchange visitor immigration programs and provides employment-based immigration services to the university.
-It also oversees the Office of International Student Life (ISL).
+It also oversees the office of International Student Life.
 Counselors advise and assist international students and scholars concerning immigration rules, financial concerns, and cross-cultural issues.
-International Student Life plans activities for international students and coordinates with other offices on campus to provide services and programmatic support to all international students.
-From airport pickup to advising the International Student Advisory Board, this office is the go-to place for international students.

 Passport Office.
 International Affairs also offers full passport services to the public.

-Contact: Administration and Finance, Director, Rachel Jarnagin (rachel.jarnagin@ttu.edu).
+Contact: Administration and Finance, Director, Rachel Jarnagin (rachel.jarnagin@ttu.edu)

 MailTech

 Mail/Package Services.
-MailTech, located at the new Grantham Warehouse, 608 N. Knoxville Ave.
-(Corner of Knoxville Ave. and Erskine St.), delivers incoming interdepartmental and U.S. mail and processes outgoing mail and commercial carrier shipments.
+MailTech, located at the new Grantham Warehouse, 608 N. Knoxville Ave. (corner of Knoxville Ave. and Erskine St.), delivers incoming interdepartmental and U.S. mail and processes outgoing mail and commercial carrier shipments.
 Mail is delivered and picked up at most departments.
 Department-initiated special pickups are available upon request, as is information on USPS and commercial carrier rates and services.
-Campus mailing information, including guidance on addressing, use of campus mail, and a list of campus mail stops can be found at www.depts.ttu.edu/services/MailTech/.
+Campus mailing information, including guidance on addressing, use of campus mail, and a list of campus mail stops can be found on the MailTech website.
 The hours of operation are 7:30 a.m. to 5:00 p.m., Monday through Friday.

 Contact: MailTech@ttu.edu, 806.742.2286

 Central Warehouse.
-The Central Warehouse is located at the Grantham Warehouse, 608 N. Knoxville Ave.
+The Central Warehouse is located at the Grantham Plant Warehouse, 608 N. Knoxville Ave.
 Central Warehouse can receive and distribute inbound shipments to the requisitioning departments.

 Contact: Central.Warehouse@ttu.edu, 806.742.3871